 This lay organization of faithful Catholics formed in response to the sexual abuse crisis in the Catholic Church.
 Its mission is to provide a prayerful voice, attentive to the Spirit, through which the faithful can actively participate in the governance and guidance of the Catholic Church.
 VOTF meets bi-monthly on the 2nd Tuesday at 7 p.m. in Delaney Hall and welcomes the active participation of all Catholics who share a commitment to assisting survivors, supporting priests of integrity, protecting children, and working for full lay participation in Church governance.
 For information, please call John Sullivan at 302-541-0254.

 Salt & Light

 This committee works to create a just society by advocating on behalf of poor and vulnerable people with appropriate government officials.
 In addition, areas of emphasis include the sanctity of life, non-violence, living wages, health care, affordable housing, and education.
 The committee helps to administer the Southern Delaware Education Foundation which provides scholarships to those who lack financial resources to pay their tuition and fees.
 Everyone is encouraged to become involved in supporting public policies and community outreach initiatives that provide for the dignity of the human person, solidarity among all peoples, and the dignity of work and care of God’s creation.
-For information, check out our website www.catholicsocialjusticenetwork.net or call Howard Boyd at 302-537-1244.
+For information, call Howard Boyd at 302-537-1244.